 But, there’s actually a nice benefit over a textbook, which is that you’re given lots of examples with audio that you can listen to, record yourself saying, and then get a grade for – just like in the other exercises.

-While I feel that the first part of the Language and Culture Lessons is among the best of what Rocket German offers, the second part, about the culture was very disappointing.
+While I feel that the first part of the Language and Culture Lessons is among the best of what Rocket German offers, the second part that covers culture was very disappointing.

-This section is horribly short and feels like somebody put it together in fifteen minutes and included it at the last moment.
-There are so many possibilities to include interesting information here that could really help you understand German culture more, make you think, and really surprise you.
+This section is horribly short and feels like somebody put it together in fifteen minutes, including it at the last moment.
+There are so many possibilities to include interesting information here that could really help you understand German culture more, make you think, and really surprise and engage you.
 But instead, they’re boring and you can read through them in a minute.